 In the Spring of 2012, Tony asked to be taken for one last golf cart ride.
 They bundled him up and drove him to see the Bears and the fish.
 He could barely lift his head but smiled, happy and content.
 Tony passed away that evening peacefully surrounded by his loved ones.
 Tom and Henny continued carrying on Tony’s vision.

-The Brant-Brantford Twin Valley Zoo family lovingly invites you to our home to reconnect with nature and animals.
+The Brant-Brantford Twin Valley Zoo family lovingly invites you to our home.

 -The Brant-Brantford Twin Valley Zoo Family